FREQUENTLY ASKED QUESTIONS

 You should prepare for a minimum 360 hours time investment during a length of 9 months, which include:

-In class meetings: 4 modules of 3 days each (Friday, Saturday and Sunday) at one and a half months distance, 20 weekly supervised group sessions between the modules (Monday evenings for 3h) and 7 Mentor Coach group sessions (the Mondays when there will be no supervised practice sessions)+ 3 individual mentor coach sessions.
+In class meetings: 8 modules of 1,5 days each (Saturday from 9am to 5pm and Sunday from 9am to 1.30pm) at one months distance, 20 weekly supervised group sessions between the modules (Monday evenings for 3h) and 6 Mentor Coach group sessions (the Mondays when there will be no supervised practice sessions)+ 3 individual mentor coach sessions.

 Individual practice: 60 coaching hours with 5 different clients